 There is a small airport on Brac that accommodates seasonal flights.
-Ferries from Split, Jelsa and Makarska dock at three ports on Brac Island (Supetar, Sumartin and Bol).
+Ferries from Split, Jelsa on Hvar Island and Makarska dock at three ports on Brac Island (Supetar, Sumartin and Bol).
 Check the Jadrolinija ferry schedule for more information.

 Beaches: Zlatni Rat is the beach to go to in Bol, but it isn’t the only one.
 There are beaches along the shore between the marina and Zlatni Rat.
 Beyond Zlatni Rat, there is a stretch of beautiful beaches designated as nude beaches.

 Shoreline Trails: From the center of Bol, there are shoreline trails that lead in both directions.
 To the east is a trail that leads to the Dominican Monastery (and passes an abandoned hotel on the way).
 East of the monastery is another beach.
 To the west of the town center, a pleasant promenade leads to Zlatni Rat.
 Continuing west, a shoreline trail follows the coastline above the nude beaches, past two vineyards to more beaches.

-Bol: There are many cafes along the harbor to sip a coffee or beer while watching the fishermen tend to their nets.
-Stina Winery, located on the waterfront, offers tours and tastes of local wines.
+Bol: There are many cafes along the Bol harbor to sip a coffee or beer while watching the fishermen tend to their nets.
+Stina Winery, located on the waterfront, offers tours and tastes of local Croatian wines.

 Looking for more things to do in Bol, Croatia?
 Check out the top traveler recommendations on TripAdvisor.

 Hiking, biking, sailing, scuba diving, sky diving, rafting, rock climbing, kayaking – the list of active adventures in Croatia is endless.
 Find and book Croatia tours and activities on Viator.com.
 Book ahead to save time and money!

 Where To Stay in Bol, Croatia

-During our visit to Bol, we stayed in this awesome Airbnb Apartment.
+During our visit to Bol, we stayed in an awesome Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
-However, for those who prefer staying in traditional accommodations, there are a range of Bol hotels to choose from.
+However, for those who prefer staying in traditional accommodations, there are a range of Bol Hotels to choose from.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Boutique Hotel Bol, Hotel Villa Daniela, Bluesun Hotel Elaphusa.